BGDanny/better-chrome/README.md

 - Auto pause a video or audio when another starts to play
     - Mute the previous tab playing audio when no audio or video element is found
     - Unmute upon revisiting the muted tab
+- Add reminder and get notified
+    - Set reminder in "Options" by right clicking the extension icon
+    - Support picking date or time countdown

 ## Installation